-The Board of Directors of Capital One ("Board of Directors" or "Board") is providing you these materials in connection with the solicitation by the Board of proxies to be voted at the Annual Meeting.
-All stockholders who held shares of Capital One common stock as of the close of business on March 5, 2019 ("Record Date") are entitled to attend the Annual Meeting and to vote on the items of business outlined in this proxy statement.
-Whether or not you choose to attend the Annual Meeting in person, you may vote your shares via the Internet, by telephone or by mail.
+The Board is providing you these materials in connection with the solicitation by the Board of proxies to be voted at the 2021 Annual Stockholder Meeting.
+All stockholders who held shares of Capital One common stock as of the close of business on the Record Date, March 10, 2021, are entitled to attend the 2021 Annual Stockholder Meeting and to vote on the items of business outlined in this proxy statement.
+Whether or not you choose to attend the 2021 Annual Stockholder Meeting, you may vote your shares via the Internet, by telephone or by mail.